vilterp/projects/README.md

   1. Rewrite in Elm.
 Right now it is done like [this](https://github.com/elm-lang/elm-reactor/blob/master/backend/Index.hs) which is a terrible shame.
   2. Improve style, perhaps taking inspiration from GitHub navigation.
   3. Improve layout and usability.
 Lots of people have trouble figuring out what the wrench icon does and miss out on cool features!
+  4. Mark Elm files that have a `main` function, since they're the only ones which will do something when you click on them.
-  4. Show README.md files with elm-markdown if they exist.
+  5. Show README.md files with elm-markdown if they exist.
-  5. Make it easy to find documentation for packages that are used *without* an internet connection.
+  6. Make it easy to find documentation for packages that are used *without* an internet connection.
-  6. Figure out if new versions of packages exist and give notifications.
+  7. Figure out if new versions of packages exist and give notifications.
 Maybe have information about upgrade costs based on API diffs and number of uses of changed or removed values.

-I think 5 and 6 actually are projects of their own, but they could certainly be exposed through this API.
+I think 6 and 7 actually are projects of their own, but they could certainly be exposed through this API.

 ## elm-format